K-mukul/W205-Project/minimize_data/README.md

 ```$pip install awscli```

-## To access data from S3, you will need credentials for our S3 bucket
+## Note: To access data from S3, you will need credentials for our S3 bucket.
+Sent separately.
 ------------------------------
 # Cleaning and filtering the original data set
 After collecting our data set, we need to clean and minimize it, since we collected about 10GB of data per day.
 To minimize and clean the data, we chose to only include tweets that had "black friday" or "blackfriday" (case insensitive) in the tweet.
 We did this because we were interested in how Twitter users were reacting to Black Friday.